MaxLap/activerecord_where_assoc/README.md

 ### `#where_assoc_exists` & `#where_assoc_not_exists`

 * The first parameter is the association we are doing the condition on.
 * The second parameter (optional) is the condition to apply on the association.
-It can be one of:
-  * Hash, String: These are passed directly to `#where`.
-  * Array: Should be \[string_of_conditions, bind1, bind2\], passed directly to `#where`.
-  * Symbol: passed to `#send`, this is a shortcut to easily use scopes
+It can be anything that #where can receive, so: Hash, String, Array (string with binds), Arel node.
 * A block can also be passed.
 It can add conditions on the association's relation after all the conditions have been applied (association's scopes, default_scope, second parameter of the method).
   The block either:
-  * Receive no arugment, in that case self is set to the relation
+  * Receive no argument, in that case self is set to the relation, so you can do { where(id: 123) }
-  * Receive arguments, in that case, the block is called with the relation as first parameter The block should return the new relation to use or `nil` to do as if there were no blocks
+  * Receive arguments, in that case, the block is called with the relation as first parameter The block should return the new relation to use or `nil` to do as if there were no blocks It's common to use where_assoc_*(..., &:scope_name) to apply a single scope quickly

 ### `#where_assoc_count`